-For further information, please refer to the University of Surrey Confirmation of Acceptance of Study ('CAS') issuing policy for applicants and students.
+For further information, please refer to the University of Surrey Confirmation of Acceptance of Study ('CAS') issuing procedure for applicants and students.

-8.2 Academic Progression
+4.4.2.
+Academic Progression

 The University will consider academic progression in all cases where the Student Route application is being made within the UK, and will detail how this requirement has been met on the CAS.